Assizes (Ireland): Commissions

 In Dublin city and county, there were no assizes.
 Until 1729 serious criminal trials were held at the Court of King's Bench.
-That year the Dublin Commission Court was established, having the commissions of oyer and terminer and gaol delivery which elsewhere were held by the assizes.
+That year the Dublin Commission Court was established, having the commissions of oyer and terminer and jail delivery which elsewhere were held by the assizes.
 Technically there were separate city and county commissions; the same judges sat on each, but the Lord Mayor of Dublin formally presided at the city commission's opening.
 The Commission Court sat six times a year, latterly at Green Street Court House.

 The city of Belfast, which became a county borough under the Local Government (Ireland) Act 1898, gained a City Commission on the Dublin model after becoming the capital of Northern Ireland under the Government of Ireland Act 1920.
 Sir Denis Henry, the first Lord Chief Justice of Northern Ireland, was instrumental in establishing it as part of the Courts of Northern Ireland.